 One topic that is discussed in the new ASU is the impact on other Topics within the Codification.
 The new accounting alternative for goodwill impairment triggering event evaluation is only allowed to be applied to evaluations within Topic 350-20, Intangibles – Goodwill and Other.
 Analogizing the new accounting alternative to the evaluations of long-lived assets and other intangibles is prohibited.

 Another topic that is discussed in the ASU and where the accounting guidance remains the same under the new accounting alternative is that the order of evaluating triggering events within GAAP was not modified by ASU 2021-03.
 The order of evaluation under GAAP is (1) indefinite-lived assets, (2) long-lived assets and (3) goodwill.
-If an entity elects the new accounting alternative for goodwill impairment triggering event evaluation and the impairment test related to other assets would have resulted in a goodwill impairment triggering event, the entity should consider the results of the impairment test related to the other assets in connection with its goodwill impairment test only as of its annual goodwill impairment testing date and the reporting date, whether that date is an interim or annual reporting date.
+If an entity elects the new accounting alternative for goodwill impairment triggering event evaluation and the impairment test related to other assets would have resulted in a goodwill impairment triggering event, the entity should consider the results of the impairment test related to the other assets in connection with its goodwill impairment test.
+Note that assets to consider are only those occurred as of the annual goodwill impairment testing date and the reporting date, whether that date is an interim or annual reporting date.

 An entity that elects the new accounting alternative is required to disclose the use of the new accounting alternative for goodwill impairment triggering event evaluation as a significant accounting policy.
 An entity is not required to assess or disclose preferability, as would normally be required under ASC 250, Accounting Changes and Error Corrections.